three-hundred-bucks/attendance-increase/README.md

-# Attendance Increase Application
+# Attendance Increase
-Приложение для регистрации посещаемости учебного заведения через систему QR-кодов
+Course assignment on creating an application for registering the attendance of an educational institution through a QR code system.